Special Collection and Archives are Used by Few but Available to Many

 The special collection comprises rare books, really old books, backups of faculty documents and master’s theses, and publications directly related to the university.
 There is a locked cabinet amongst the shelves of books which houses rare and early publications dating all the way back to the 16th century, along with first editions of important literature.
 The earliest books housed here date to around 100 years after the first Gutenberg Bible.

-and Archive on the second floor of the A.C.
-Clark Library
+Shelves of books line the walls of the Special Collection and Archive on the second floor of the A.C.
+Clark Library Phtot by Alex Schlee |

 The special collection is a room just like any you’d expect to find in a library; it’s dimly lit, filled to the rafters with books and smells very much like an attic filled with dust.
 It’s décor is similar to a grandmother's living room.
 A large conference table dominates the center of the room, and the walls are lined with bookshelves.
 Some shelves are not piled with books, but with some other odds and ends, one of the most notable being an old record player.
 A large, squashy armchair sits at the head of the conference table.
 It’s legs are so short, the chair practically sits flat on the floor.
 It is mentioned off hand that it once belonged to a composer.